PASSIONLab/HUNTRESS/README.md

 > We encourage using Anaconda for package management(not necessary).

-## Installation
+## Quick Start
-No installation is required.
+If python and dependencies are already installed HUNTRESS can quickly be used as follows.

 Download "HUNTRESS.py" from [here]( https://github.com/PASSIONLab/HUNTRESS/blob/master/HUNTRESS.py).

 Open Terminal/powershell in the folder containing "HUNTRESS.py" and type: